LucasDelfino92/morrowindsharp/mw#.md

 ### Hiding files

-Mod Organizer 2 lets you hide specific files from your installed mods, including anything from meshes to textures, but also plugins.
-This is a especially useful feature when you deactivate certain plugins from a mod but don't want to see them cluttering up your load order, or you want certain files not to overwrite another mod's.
+Mod Organizer 2 lets you hide specific files from your installed mods, like assets and plugins.
+A hidden plugin is treated as a deactivated plugin, with the bonus that it will no longer be listed in your load order.
+This is particularly useful when your load order is cluttered by deactivated plugins.
+Hiding assets is useful when you want certain files not to overwrite another mod's.

 - To hide a plugin, right click on your installed mod and click **Information...**.
 - On the **Filetree** tab, right click on the plugins, folders, or files you want to hide, and click **Hide**.